makrai/notes/maynez2005-faithful-abs-summ.md

   (Lebret+ 2016; Wiseman+ 2017)
   * aligns n-grams from the reference and generated texts to the source table to measure the accuracy of n-grams that are entailed from the source table
 * Goodrich+ (2019) proposed a model-based automatic metric to assess the faithfulness of Wikipedia summaries
   * end-to-end model to extract a complete set of OpenIE-style (Banko+ 2007) facts from both the source text and the generated summary.
 The summary is faithful if it is precise in generating facts from the source text
   * we found that OpenIE-based measures are not suited for eval extreme summ
-    * all models perform poorly on these metrics without any significant differences
+    * all models perform poorly on these metrics without any significant diffs
-* recent works (some concurrent) have explored NLI and question answering models to detect factual consistency in generated text (Welleck+ 2019; Falke+ 2019; Kryscinski+ 2019b; Wang+ 2020).
-In line with our
+* recent works (some concurrent) have explored NLI and question answering models to detect factual consistency in generated text (Welleck+ 2019; Falke+ 2019; Kryscinski+ 2019b; Wang+ 2020)
   * Falke+ (2019) observed that the BERT-based NLI models substantially improved summaries reranking in terms of their correctness
   * Kryscinski+ (2019b) proposed an NLI-based fact checking model that is trained on a dataset tailored for detecting factual inconsistencies in gen- erated text
   * Wang+ (2020) proposed a question answering and generation based automatic evaluation protocol that is designed to identify factual inconsistencies
-* Future work will likely investigate better ways of generating questions and measuring factual consistency to address poor correlation with faithfulness and factuality annotations
+* Future work will likely investigate
+  * better ways of generating questions and measuring factual consistency to address poor correlation with faithfulness and factuality annotations
 * reinforcement learning to improve informativeness and reduce contradiction
-  * Pasunuru and Bansal (2018) used a textual entailment-based reward and
+  * Pasunuru and Bansal (2018) used a textual entailment-based reward
-  * Arumae and Liu (2019), a question-answering based reward.
-However, these
+  * Arumae and Liu (2019), a question-answering based reward
   * don’t evaluate if these rewards improve faithfulness of summaries